 When you work with miso in a soup dish, make sure to completely dissolve miso in a ladle first before releasing miso into the soup.
 If you drop miso paste in the big pot of soup, you won’t know if the miso has been completely dissolved.
 You may end up adding more miso thinking that the soup doesn’t have much taste.
 Also, each brand of miso has a different level of saltiness, so please always taste the soup and adjust the flavor according to your liking.

-2. Cook the dense ingredients first, then leafy and soft ingredients.
+2. Cook the dense ingredients first

 If you want to enjoy the hot pot with all the ingredients being cooked at the right texture, you have to cook in 2 separate stages.
 Throw in root vegetables first, and then add in leafy vegetables when dense ingredients are almost tender.
 This way both the leafy vegetable and root vegetables will retain their proper texture.
 Another tip is to cut the ingredients into similar thicknesses and sizes so they’ll take roughly the same amount of time to cook.